xmacex/xmacex.github.io/README.md

 - Master of Science in Information Studies.
 Tampere University, Faculty of Information Technology and Communication Sciences.
 Graduated 2022.
 - Bachelor of Science in Multidisciplinary Communication Studies, specialization in Information Studies.
 Tampere University, Faculty of Information Technology and Communication Sciences.
 Graduated 2020.

+## Employment

+Currently at the [Virtuelle Lebenswelten](https://virtuelle-lebenswelten.de) (DfG SFB 1567) at Ruhr University Bochum, earlier at the Institute for Media Studies.

+Between 2016 and 2022 I was at IT University of Copenhagen mostly in the [Technologies in Practice](https://tip.itu.dk) group, the [ETHOS Lab](https://ethos.itu.dk) and the Digital Design department, and at University of Copenhagen department of computer science.

 ## Publications

 - Pedro Ferreira, Michael Hockenhull, Mace Ojala, Rebeca Blanco Cardozo, Matti Nelimarkka, Airi Lampinen (2024).
 [Nordic Perspectives on Algorithmic Systems Card Box](https://doi.org/10.1145/3698594). *ACM Interactions* 31(6).